 Tunisia’s political situation is tumultuous as the president dismisses more officials.

-Tunisia’s political situation deteriorated further on Wednesday, as President Kais Saied fired more officials, just days after suspending parliament and assuming executive powers in a move that opponents dubbed a “coup.”
+Tunisia’s political situation deteriorated further on Wednesday, as President Kais Saied fired more officials, just days after suspending parliament and assuming executive powers in what critics called a coup.

 In a joint statement, key civil society organizations warned against any “illegitimate” extension of Saied’s 30-day suspension of parliament and urged a deadline for political action.

-Following the suspension of parliament and the dismissal of Prime Minister Hichem Mechichi on Sunday, and the dismissal of the defense and justice ministries on Monday, Saied issued orders dismissing a number of high officials.
+Saied ordered the expulsion of numerous top officials after suspending parliament and removing Prime Minister Hichem Mechichi on Sunday, and firing the defense and justice ministers on Monday.

-Saied, a 63-year-old former law lecturer who was a political newbie when he won a landslide election victory in 2019, signed decrees dismissing a long list of senior government employees, including the army’s chief prosecutor, late Tuesday.
+Saied, a 63-year-old former law lecturer who was a political newbie when he won a landslide victory in the 2019 presidential election, signed decrees removing a large number of senior government employees, including the army’s chief prosecutor, late Tuesday.

+He also fired the CEO of national television channel Wataniya on Wednesday.

 He has also removed lawmakers’ parliamentary immunity and acquired judicial powers.